blixhavn/RssDownloader/README.md

 [Crontab.guru](https://crontab.guru/) is helpful for writing the scheduling pattern.

+For Windows, I assume Windows Scheduler can be used.

 ### Troubleshooting

 If the script isn't working as intended, check the `debug.log` file for errors.
 You can also run the script with a `--debug` flag for more verbose information.